Alabama Butterfly Atlas

 The records analyzed here are only a beginning.
 As more data is collected, these maps and graphs will paint a more accurate picture of distribution and abundance in Alabama.
 Submit your sightings to albutterflyatlas@gmail.com.

-Sightings in the following counties: Autauga, Baldwin, Bibb, Bullock, Chambers, Chilton, Choctaw, Clay, Cleburne, Covington, Dallas, DeKalb, Elmore, Escambia, Geneva, Hale, Henry, Houston, Jefferson, Lee, Macon, Monroe, Perry, Pickens, Pike, Russell, Shelby, Sumter, Talladega, Tuscaloosa, Washington, Wilcox
+Sightings in the following counties: Autauga, Baldwin, Bibb, Bullock, Chambers, Chilton, Choctaw, Clay, Cleburne, Covington, Dallas, DeKalb, Elmore, Escambia, Geneva, Hale, Henry, Houston, Jefferson, Lee, Macon, Mobile, Monroe, Perry, Pickens, Pike, Russell, Shelby, Sumter, Talladega, Tuscaloosa, Washington, Wilcox

 • Map Symbol for Recent Sightings Sightings in the past 5 years